github-aws-runners/terraform-aws-github-runner/modules/webhook/README.md

 > This module is treated as internal module, breaking changes will not trigger a major release bump.

-This module creates an API gateway endpoint and lambda function to handle GitHub App webhook events.
+Th module can be deployed in two modes.
+Direct messages, are delivered directly to the runner queues.
+EventBridge messages are delivered to an EventBridge bus and then dispatched to the runner queues.

 ## Lambda Function

-The Lambda function is written in [TypeScript](https://www.typescriptlang.org/) and requires Node 12.x and yarn.
+The Lambda function is written in [TypeScript](https://www.typescriptlang.org/) and requires Node and yarn.
 Sources are located in [./lambdas/webhook].
+Check see `lambda.ts` for the different handler functions available.

 ### Install